Wiring together¶

 Update and tear down¶

-See CLI reference for the full list of commands to redeploy, pause, and tear down jails.
+See CLI reference for the full list of commands.